meshack-mbuvi/twitter-clone-react/README.md

 This project creates a clone of twitter using PREN stack with TypeScript We will be using [Sequelize](http://docs.sequelizejs.com) for the database management.

+# Tech

+React - A JavaScript library for building user interfaces Redux - A predictable state container for JavaScript apps.
+Typescript - A typed superset of JavaScript that compiles to plain JavaScript.
+Bootstrap - An open source toolkit for developing with HTML, CSS, and JS.
+React-router-v4 - Declarative routing for React
+Jest - A JavaScript testing solution
+Enzyme - A JavaScript Testing utility for React

 # Structure

 The project will have two main folders: